-What steps may the department or self-insurer take when concerned about the amount or appropriateness of drugs and medications prescribed to the injured worker?
+What steps may the department or self-insurer take when concerned about the amount or appropriateness of drugs prescribed for the injured worker?

-(1) The department or self-insurer may take any or all of the following steps when concerned about the amount or appropriateness of drugs the patient is receiving:
+(1) The department or self-insurer may take any or all of the following steps when concerned about the amount or appropriateness of drugs the worker is receiving:

-• Notify the attending physician of concerns regarding the medications such as drug interactions, adverse reactions, prescriptions by other providers;
+• Notify the provider of concerns regarding the drugs such as interactions, adverse reactions, or prescriptions by other providers;

-• Require that the attending physician send a treatment plan addressing the drug concerns;
+• Require that the provider send a treatment plan addressing the drug concerns;

 • Request a consultation from an appropriate specialist;

-• Request that the attending physician consider reducing the prescription, and provide information on chemical dependency programs;
+• Request that the provider consider reducing the dose or discontinuing the drug and provide information on chemical dependency programs, if indicated;

-• Limit payment for drugs on a claim to one prescribing doctor.
+• Limit the payment for drugs to one prescribing provider.